-Co-authored by Melissa Davis CEO MD Communications and Chris Scott, Senior Partner, Slateford.
-This is part one of our reputation blog – the second part will be published soon.
+Co-authored by Melissa Davis, CEO, MD Communications and Chris Scott, Senior Partner, Slateford.

 Now, more than ever, reputation and crisis dominate the global headlines.
 Here, in the UK, Johnny Depp is now facing a career on the cusp of disaster after losing his libel case against The Sun newspaper.
 In America, hundreds of millions are deciding the future of a nation based on the perceived reputations of two very polarised candidates.
 Worldwide, businesses and politicians are facing the most impactful pandemic in history, and their reactions will decide the fate of themselves and their myriad of stakeholders.